aggarwalvinayak/codefundoo-19/README.md

 After registration a user will be allotted a vote token.
 This vote would contain the unique ID generated for the user, its own Unique ID, Date of Creation, Party Voted, Constituency of User.

 Casting vote transaction requires that your unique ID generated from aadhar and secret should have been already registered.
-Thus a user can vote by spending his/her vote token using our web portal.
+Thus a user can vote by spending his/her vote token using my web portal.

 The admin node will take care of putting special transactions which would be used as temporal checkpoints for
 1. Adding new Mining nodes